Take a Walk on the Wild Side: Tangkoko Nature Reserve

 Staying at Lembeh Resort

-Would you like to explore the Tangkoko Nature Reserve during your next diving trip to Lembeh?
-Stay at Lembeh Resort and enjoy the wonders of the Lembeh Strait in comfortable accommodation with a touch of luxury.
-Our secluded location on Lembeh Island, combined with our exclusive service and exquisite dining make Lembeh Resort a wonderful home away from home in North Sulawesi.
-For more information, or to make a reservation contact us at: reservations@LembehResort.com
+Make your next diving trip to Lembeh an extraordinary adventure by exploring the captivating Tangkoko Nature Reserve.
+Stay at Lembeh Resort and immerse yourself in the wonders of the Lembeh Strait while enjoying comfortable and luxurious accommodations.
+Our secluded location on Lembeh Island, combined with our exceptional service and exquisite dining options, will provide you with a truly remarkable home away from home in North Sulawesi.